rubocop/ruby-style-guide/README.md

-    Some will argue that multiline chaining would look OK with the use of {...}, but they should ask themselves - it this code really readable and can't the blocks contents be extracted into nifty methods.
+    Some will argue that multiline chaining would look OK with the use of {...}, but they should ask themselves - it this code really readable and can't the blocks contents be extracted into nifty methods?

-* Avoid `return` where not required.
+* Avoid `return` where not needed for flow of control.
-  It's more succinct, and will still work if you refactor your code into a block later.
+  Omitting `return` is more succinct and declarative, and your code will still work if you refactor it into a block later.

     ```Ruby
     # bad